kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 ```

 The function now returns the result directly, not as the last expression inside the lambda (lines `#1` and `#3`),
-and all the "contributors" coroutines are started inside `GlobalScope`, not as children of coroutine scope (line `#2`).
+and all the "contributors" coroutines are started inside `GlobalScope`, not as children of the coroutine scope (line `#2`).

 Run the program, choose to load the contributors via `CONCURRENT` version, wait until all the "contributors" coroutines
-are started and then click on "cancel".
-Looking at the log, you'll find out that all the requests were indeed canceled
+are started, and then click on "cancel".
+Looking at the log, you should see that all the requests were indeed canceled
 because no results were logged:

 ```